rishu-data/InsightSheet-Analytics-Dashboard/README.md

 Users can generate and export analytical outputs through:

-PDF reports
+-PDF reports
-CSV exports
+-CSV exports
-Excel exports
+-Excel exports

 This allows users to share analytical findings with business stakeholders and maintain downloadable analytical records.